Skip to main content

 Does Rosemarie handle dietary restrictions?

-The kitchen is rooted in classic French bistro cooking — think cream, butter, egg mayonnaise, and meat-forward mains like entrecôte and shoulder of lamb.
+The kitchen is rooted in classic French bistro cooking — think cream, butter, egg mayonnaise, meat-forward mains like entrecôte and shoulder of lamb.
 That format does not naturally accommodate strict plant-based or dairy-free diets. check the venue's official channels at 149 Rue de l'Université before booking if you have specific requirements, as hours and contact details are not publicly listed on major platforms.

 Can I eat at the bar at Rosemarie?

-Yes, and the zinc-topped counter is the seat worth requesting.
+Yes, the zinc-topped counter is the seat worth requesting.
 It's the most characterful spot in the room, consistent with the classic Parisian bistro format Nina and Philippe Cadeau have built here.
 That said, it's also the hardest seat to get — the room is small and fills quickly, so walk-in counter seats are not reliable.
 Book in advance and request the counter specifically.

 Is the tasting menu worth it at Rosemarie?